Apply as an International Student

 After you apply

-After you apply to Falmouth you will receive confirmation of your application and also the name and contact details of your dedicated Applicant Services Officer who you can contact with any questions.
-We will then check your qualifications and that you meet the English Language Requirements.
+After you apply to Falmouth you will receive confirmation of your application as well as an email outlining next steps and important dates and deadlines in relation to your application.
+We will then check your qualifications and that you meet the English Language Requirements

 Visa information

 The process for obtaining a visa can be lengthy, so we'd encourage applying as early as possible to ensure there is enough time before your course starts.
-You'll only be able to apply for your visa once you have an unconditional offer, have accepted the offer and paid the acceptance fee.
+You’ll only be able to apply for your visa once you have an unconditional offer, have accepted the offer and paid the acceptance fee and where appropriate, completed a pre-CAS interview and paid 50% of your fees.
 We'll also need proof of your qualifications.

 Your application journey